google/WebFundamentals/src/_langs/en/tools/javascript/breakpoints/add-breakpoints.markdown

 {% wrap content %}

-Breakpoints are one of the most popular ways to debug code.
+Breakpoints are one of the most common  ways to debug code.
 Breakpoints enable you to pause script execution and then investigate call stacks and the variable values at that particular moment in time.
 There are two types of breakpoints at your disposal: manual and conditional.